-Life Teen and Confirmation Programs for Grades 9-10
+Faith Formation and Confirmation Program for Grades 9-10 2022-2023 Calendar

 break into cohorts who meet with the same adult facilitator each time, so that a mentoring relationship is formed.
 The facilitators are college students who are active members of Roncalli Newman Parish.
 Our MMOC liaisons to Life Teen for 2021-2022 are LuAnn Miller and Nick Berry.

 Kellie Schmitz serves as Coordinator of our Confirmation Program, which prepares students in Religious Education, home schooling, and Aquinas High School to receive the Sacrament of Confirmation.
 This is the Catholic sacrament of initiation into adult discipleship.
 The two-year process of preparation involves classes, service, liturgical ministry, reflection, and dinner retreats.
 Typically, Confirmation is conferred upon students in the tenth grade during the Easter Season or as the Bishop's schedule provides.
 Participation by students, parents and sponsors in meetings and retreats is required.